Task Manager (Windows): Performance

 The Performance tab shows overall statistics about the system's performance, most notably the overall amount of CPU usage and how much memory is being used.
 A chart of recent usage for both of these values is shown.
 Details about specific areas of memory are also shown.

 There is an option to break the CPU usage graph into two sections: kernel mode time and user mode time.
 Many device drivers, and core parts of the operating system run in kernel mode, whereas user applications run in user mode.
 This option can be turned on by choosing Show kernel times from the View menu.
 When this option is turned on the CPU usage graph will show a green and a red area.
 The red area is the amount of time spent in kernel mode, and the green area shows the amount of time spent in user mode.

 The Performance tab also shows statistics relating to each of the network adapters present in the computer.
 By default, the adapter name, percentage of network utilization, link speed, and state of the network adapter are shown, along with a chart of recent activity.

 App history

 The App history tab shows resource usage information about Universal Windows Platform apps.
 Windows controls the life cycle of these apps more tightly.
 This tab is where the data that Windows has collected about them, and then be viewed at a later time.
 In Windows 11, it's updated to show resource use information of regular apps as well.

 Startup

-The Startup tab manages software that starts with Windows shell.
+The Startup tab manages applications that automatically start with Windows shell.

+Services

+The Services tab shows all Windows services.